aromanro/MachineLearning/README.md

 Blog page on Computational Physics Blog: https://compphys.go.ro/machine-learning-from-scratch/

-### Tools

-The project compiles on Windows with Visual Studio 2026 (the code can be compiled with older versions starting with VS 2015, but it's currently maintained with VS 2026 and C++ 17 or higher).

-### Libraries

-The program requires the typical VC++ runtime libraries.

 ### Rationale

 I've seen plenty of misconceptions about neural networks on some reddit groups and on some forums and although the subject is dealt a lot all over internet, I intend to add here some code starting from linear regression and going towards neural networks, from 'zero' (using Eigen for linear algebra probably, but not some machine learning library).
 Obviously I won't touch a lot of other machine learning subjects, despite being important, there are simply too many of them to cover a significant part of them.